survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

 If you refresh the browser, you should see `Uncaught TypeError: Cannot read property 'bind' of undefined`.
 This has to do with that `onValueClick` definition we added.
-This is something we'll address next.
+We will address this next.

 T> *Typing with React* chapter discusses how to use `propTypes` to work around this problem.
 It's a feature that allows us to set good defaults for props while also checking their types during development.